shhdgit/gogym/digest/README.md

-Implement a command to calculate the checksum of data read from stdout.
+Implement a command to calculate the checksum of data read from stdin.

 Some of the popular checksum algorithms are: md5, sha256, sha512.